pub fn current_exe() -> Result<PathBuf>

 Acquiring the path of the current executable is a platform-specific operation that can fail for a good number of reasons.
 Some errors can include, but not be limited to, filesystem operations failing or general syscall failures.

-The output of this function should not be used in anything that might have security implications.
-For example:
+The output of this function should not be trusted for anything that might have security implications.
+Basically, if users can run the executable, they can change the output arbitrarily.

 This sort of behavior has been known to lead to privilege escalation when used incorrectly.